Diy HC-05 bluetooth breakout board

-HC-05 bluetooth module is a bluetooth transceiver that can be set to be either Master or Slave.
+HC-05 Bluetooth module is a Bluetooth transceiver that can be set to be either a Master or Slave.

 In the guide, I will explain how to transform a cheap Bluetooth HC-05 transceiver into a breakout board.